-Three years ago I packed for my first long trip the way I packed a backpack for a weekend hike — gear stuffed wherever it fit, the heaviest stuff thrown in last because it was the most annoying to deal with.
-I rode out of Istanbul with a 6 kg tool roll riding high on the back of the seat in a tail bag, my sleeping bag jammed into the bottom of a side pannier, and my passport in a chest pocket I forgot I’d put it in.
+A lot of riders pack for their first long trip the way they’d pack a backpack for a weekend hike — gear stuffed wherever it fits, the heaviest stuff thrown in last because it’s the most annoying to deal with.
+Picture rolling out of the city with a 6 kg tool roll riding high in a tail bag, the sleeping bag jammed into the bottom of a side pannier, and the passport in a chest pocket you’ve already forgotten about.

-By kilometer 80, the bike felt like a paint shaker.
-By kilometer 200, I was pulling over every twenty minutes to dig for things.
-By the end of day one, I’d lost a tent peg out of a strap I hadn’t tightened, and my rear suspension was hammering through corners because the load was too high and too far back.
-I limped into the first campsite, unpacked everything, and slept on it.
+By kilometer 80, the bike feels like a paint shaker.
+By kilometer 200, you’re pulling over every twenty minutes to dig for things.
+By the end of day one, a tent peg has bounced out of a strap that wasn’t tightened, and the rear suspension is hammering through corners because the load is too high and too far back.
+That’s the trip that teaches you to pack properly.

 Day two, I repacked the bike from zero.
 Heavy things low.
 Things I needed during the ride on top.
 Sleeping gear in the tail bag because it was bulky but light.
 The same bike, same gear, totally different machine.